holder66/vhammll/docs/metabolomics_cancer_oxford.md

 ```sh
 ./vhamml verify -e -m ~/metabolomics/metabolomics.opts -t ~/metabolomics/test.tab ~/metabolomics/train.tab
 ```
-This gives a good specificity of 0.847, but a poor sensitivity of onlly 0.571.
+This gives a good specificity of 0.847, but a poor sensitivity of only 0.571.
 Using the first three classifiers only, and again setting the combined_radii-flag:
 ```sh
 ./vhamml verify -e -m ~/metabolomics/metabolomics.opts -t ~/metabolomics/test.tab -m# 0,1,2 -mc ~/metabolomics/train.tab